hlane6/biotracker/app/style/javascript/README.md

 # JavaScript Style Guide

 Attempt to follow the conventions set forth in this style guide whenever pushing code.
-ESLink can be used to see if code complies with this style guide and can be run using this command
+ESLint can be used to see if code complies with this style guide and can be run using this command:

-    ./node_modules/.bin/eslint myfile.js
+    eslint myfile.js

-That command assumes you have installed eslint locally by running:
+If you do not have eslint installed, install it with npm by running:

-    npm install eslint --save-dev

-If you would rather install it globally run:

     npm install eslint -g